IrfanMajeed699/IrfanMajeed699/README.md

 at different managerial posts, I learned Flutter framework at my own with self-driven passion and motivation.
 I am ambitious to shift my career from engineering to a full time mobile app developer in the long run and willing to enhance my skills into other software development fields if required by the organization.
-I transitioned myself into software development in January 2024 and independently developed multiple complex production-ready Flutter applications, including a real-time collaborative Shopping Checklist App integrated with Firebase.
+I transitioned myself into software development and independently developed multiple complex production-ready Flutter applications, including a real-time collaborative Shopping Checklist App integrated with Firebase.
 Initially, I am seeking a part-time mobile development opportunity to further sharpen my skills and contribute to impactful projects.